 Royal Navy and Royal Marines

 For officers, an initial search can be made in the series of printed Navy Lists which have been printed annually since the mid 18th century.
-These are available in specialist libraries and in the Public Records Office Kew Admiralty section.
+These are available in specialist libraries and in The National Archives, Kew, Admiralty section.
 The Admiralty was responsible for the Royal Navy and Royal Marines until the Ministry of Defence was created in the 1970s.
 Admiralty personnel records are held at:

 Surrey TW9 4DU